The Church of Jesus Christ of Latter-day Saints in Maine

 The Church of Jesus Christ of Latter-day Saints in Maine refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Maine.
 Official church membership as a percentage of general population was 0.81% in 2014.
 According to the 2014 Pew Forum on Religion & Public Life survey, roughly 2% of Mainers self-identify themselves most closely with the LDS Church.

 The LDS Church is the 6th largest denomination in Maine.

 History

+In June, 1832, the first recorded Latter-day Saint missionaries – Horace Cowen and Hazen Aldrich, visited Maine.
+They lodged in the home of Daniel Bean, Jr., who lived in an unorganized territory "just north of Lake Umbagog."
+Missionaries of all denominations were "usually welcomed" by the community, "for the news they brought from the 'civilized' world, and for many the preaching provided a change from the daily round of farm work and homemaking chores."

+Cowen and Aldrich's preaching "was so well received that the Mormons soon organized a church of a large number of members, entirely breaking up the Free Will Baptists and the Congregationalists."

 On September 19, 1832, missionaries Orson Hyde and Samuel Smith crossed the Piscataqua River and entered Maine.
 Shortly after, a branch was established in the Saco-Biddleford area.
-Other branches followed, and in 1835, members of the newly organized Quorum of the Twelve Apostles met in Farmington to establish the Maine Conference which at the time consisted of 4 branches and 100 members.
-By 1844, 500 persons were baptized.
-Most migrated west during this time to join the main body of the church.
+Other branches followed, and in 1835, members of the newly organized Quorum of the Twelve Apostles met in Farmington to establish the Maine Conference which, at the time, consisted of 4 branches and 100 members.